awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups.md

 ## Deployment Groups in EC2/On\-Premises Compute Platform Deployments<a name="deployment-group-server"></a>

 In an EC2/On\-Premises deployment, a deployment group is a set of individual instances targeted for a deployment\.
-A deployment group contains individually tagged instances, Amazon EC2 instances in Auto Scaling groups, or both\.
+A deployment group contains individually tagged instances, Amazon EC2 instances in Amazon EC2 Auto Scaling groups, or both\.

 In an in\-place deployment, the instances in the deployment group are updated with the latest application revision\.